Fire and rescue services

 To protect yourself from air pollution:

-The standard of medical facilities and care in Malta is generally good.
+The standard of medical facilities and care is generally good but can be expensive.

 However, if you become seriously ill or injured, you may need to be evacuated to the United Kingdom or another European country for treatment.